-In Southeast Asia, the International Crane Foundation (ICF) works to save the Sarus Crane, vulnerable to loss of wetlands due to agricultural development and reduced water flows, as well as egg removal and power line collisions.
+In Southeast Asia, the International Crane Foundation (ICF) works to save the Sarus Crane; vulnerable to loss of wetlands due to agricultural development, reduced water flows, egg removal, and power line collisions.
 The world’s tallest flying bird, the Sarus Crane spends the dry season (December through June) on a complex of wetlands within the floodplain of the Mekong River along the border of Cambodia and Vietnam.
 In healthy floodplain wetlands, the spike rush Eleocharis dulcis produces nutrient-rich, bean-sized tubers that are the primary food of the cranes.
 Unfortunately, the majority of the wetlands on the Mekong Delta have been destroyed by urban development, rice farming and shrimp ponds.
 However, along the border between the nations, complicated political tensions have somewhat reduced development pressures.

 For more than 20 years, ICF has been deeply involved in wetland conservation in this region, through the establishment and management of Tram Chim National Park, the largest wetland conservation area in the Mekong Delta, and by building the capacity of wetland managers through a training program shared among 18 universities in Southeast Asia.
 Strong cultural ties to cranes and their wetland habitats provide opportunities to engage people in the conservation of the cranes and the lands and water they need.